Sharing is caring!

 🧰 equipment needed & storage tips

-• blender – You’ll need a blender to make this frozé because you will need to blend up the frozen strawberries with the other ingredients.
-You can use a blender with a jar, or an immersion blender.
+• blender – You’ll need a high speed blender to make this frozé because you will need to blend up the frozen strawberries with the other ingredients.

-You can make this cocktail in advance and store it in the freezer until you’re ready to serve it.
-You may need to pop it back in a blender to break up the ice crystals before serving, but you can keep it in the freezer for up to a week with no issues to quality!
+You can make this frozen cocktail in advance and store it in the freezer until you’re ready to serve it.
+You may need to pop it back in a blender to break up the ice crystals before serving, but you can keep it in the freezer for a few days with no issues to quality!

 💬 q+a